 Hampton Court Palace Gardens

-A day trip to Hampton Court isn’t complete without see the gardens.
-There are over 60 acres of beautifully landscaped gardens here.
+A day trip to Hampton Court isn’t complete without seeing the gardens.

 Summer is a great time to take a tour of Hampton Court Palace so that you can see the rose gardens in full bloom.

-Each of the Hampton Court gardens have been reconstructed to look exactly like they had at the time that they were originally designed.
-You will find many different types of flower and herbs along with vegetable garden and the Great Vine.
+Each of the Hampton Court gardens has been reconstructed to look exactly like they had at the time that they were originally designed.

 Hampton Court Maze

-Take your time to walk through them and be sure to try your hand (or foot) at the oldest surviving hedge maze!
 The maze was created for the court of William III and Mary II and is still keeping kids and adults busy throughout the year.

 Entry to the Hampton Court Maze is included in a normal admission ticket to Hampton Court Palace.